Select Type of Degree:

 A program that focuses on the application of mathematics to the theory, architecture, and design of computers, computational techniques, and algorithms.
 Includes instruction in computer theory, cybernetics, numerical analysis, algorithm development, binary structures, combinatorics, advanced statistics, and related topics.

 While Computational Mathematics has degrees up to the Masters degree, most students earn a Bachelors degree.
-Students study Computational Mathematics all around the US, though the major at the Doctors degree research scholarship level sees the most graduates in Tennessee.
+Students study Computational Mathematics all around the US, though the major at the Doctors degree research scholarship level sees the most graduates in California.
 The average starting salary for a graduate with a bachelor's degree in Computational Mathematics is $56,100.

 The highest paying jobs for Computational Mathematics majors include Natural Sciences Managers, Mathematicians and Data Scientists.
 However, another thing to think about is how much demand there is for certain jobs.
 Careers that are in high need that a degree in Computational Mathematics can prepare you for are Data Scientists, Natural Sciences Managers and Mathematical Science Occupations, All Other.